MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

 1. the proposed version of the validator is executed and the validation report is output as JSON (under `latest.json`).

 At the end of execution of the two aforementioned steps for every url in the matrix, all the validation reports are gathered in a single folder (`output`) and compared - the percentage of newly invalid datasets is output to the console.
+Two reports are saved as a workflow artifact:
-The final acceptance test report is saved by as a workflow artifact (under `acceptance_report.json`).
-This file keeps the count of new error types introduced by the proposed version for each agency/dataset.
+- the final acceptance test report (under `acceptance_report.json`): this file keeps the count of new error types introduced by the proposed version for each agency/dataset.
+- the corrupted sources report  (under `corrupted_sources_report.json`): this file keeps track of sources that could not be taken into account while generating the acceptance test report because of I/O errors, or missing file.

 To finish with, a comment that sums up the acceptance test result is issued on the PR.

-Sample output:
+Sample outputs:
+- `acceptance_report.json`
 ```json
 {
   "newErrors": [